beckycrossley/cont_phen/README.md

 # Modelling the impact of phenotypic heterogeneity on cell migration
-Code to produce the figures and run simulations from the paper.

 ## Overview

 This repository contains the scripts needed to produce the figures in the manuscript entitled: "Modelling the impact of phenotypic heterogeneity on cell migration: a continuum framework derived from individual-based principles".